codevakure/ic/packages/intent-analyzer/README.md

-# @librechat/intent-analyzer
+# @ranger/intent-analyzer

-Unified intent analyzer for LibreChat that handles **both tool selection AND model routing** in a single package.
+Unified intent analyzer for Ranger that handles **both tool selection AND model routing** in a single package.

 ## Overview